MarcoLFrancisco/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/renew-certificates.md

 # Renew an Exchange Server certificate

 Every certificate has a built-in expiration date.
 In Exchange Server, the default self-signed certificate that's installed on the Exchange server expires 5 years after Exchange was installed on the server.
-You can use the Exchange admin center (EAC) or the Exchange Management Shell to renew Exchange certificates.
+You can use only the Exchange Management Shell to renew Exchange certificates.
 This includes Exchange self-signed certificates, and certificates that were issued by a certification authority (CA).

 ## What do you need to know before you begin?